mahirox36/Mihari/README.md

 - ⚡ **Power Shortcuts** — Navigate faster than ever with built‑in hotkeys.
 - 📂 **On‑Download Actions** — Auto‑play, open folder, or do nothing.
 Your choice!
 - 🍥 **System Tray** — Access key actions right from your system tray — open your downloads folder or instantly paste & download files!

----

-## 🌸 Upcoming Features

-- 📂 Drag & drop .txt/.csv with links
-- 👤 Custom Profiles: Save and load your favorite settings via profiles in one click
+- 💾 **Custom Presets** — Save, load, export, and import your favorite download settings in a single click.
+Perfect for switching between setups effortlessly

 ---

 ## 💡 Why Mihari?